-Appearances during the 2014-15 season for ISAIAH MUSIK-AYALA include Gazella in Donizetti’s Lucrezia Borgia with Loft Opera, Basilio in Paisiello’s Il barbiere di Siviglia with On Site Opera, and an Apprenticeship contract with Chautauqua Opera, where he covers Banquo and sings the Doctor in Verdi’s Macbeth, and covers Prince Gremin and sings Zaretzky in Tchaikovsky’s Eugene Onegin.
+Appearances during the 2014-15 season for ISAIAH MUSIK-AYALA included Gazella in Donizetti’s Lucrezia Borgia with Loft Opera, Basilio in Paisiello’s Il barbiere di Siviglia with On Site Opera, and an Apprenticeship contract with Chautauqua Opera, where he covered Banquo and sang the Doctor in Verdi’s Macbeth, and covered Prince Gremin and sang Zaretzky in Tchaikovsky’s Eugene Onegin.
 Mr. Musik-Ayala most recently performed as an Apprentice Artist with the Caramoor Music Festival, appeared as Escamillo in Opera San Luis Obispoʼs Carmen, and competed as a finalist in the 2014 Irene Dalis Vocal Competition.

 Mr. Musik-Ayala returned to OSJ as a guest artist during the 2012-13 season, appearing as Frank (Die Fledermaus) and Simone (Gianni Schicchi).
 During his residency, Mr. Musik-Ayala performed the roles of Baron Douphol (La traviata), Alexei Karenin (Anna Karenina), Sacristan (Tosca), Basilio (The Barber of Seville) and Colline (La bohème).
 Other OSJ roles performed include Count Des Grieux (Manon), Don Magnifico (La Cenerentola), Figaro (The Marriage of Figaro), and Crebillion (La rondine.)
 Mr. Ayala made his Opera San José debut singing the role of Zaretsky in Eugene Onegin.